lpsinger/userguide/procedures/superevents.rst

 :doc:`different pipelines </procedures/searches>`, that are neighbors in time.
 At any given time, one event belonging to the superevent is identified as the *preferred event*.
-The superevent inherits properties from the preferred event such as time, significance, localization, and classification.
+The superevent inherits properties from the preferred event such as time, significance, sky localization, and classification.

 The preferred event may change after a preliminary alert has been sent, but the name of the superevent will stay the same.
 The naming scheme is described in